 It’s difficult to gain accolades from the cycling community.
 Cyclists can be downright snobby when it comes to bikes, which is why it’s notable that a bike at this price point managed to make it onto so many bikes of the year lists.

 The steel-framed Marin Nicasio is built for adventure biking.

 The bike frame features greater clearance for wider tires (700x40mm or 650x47mm) and includes front and rear mounts for racks.
 It also comes equipped with an 8-speed drivetrain, double crank, and mechanical disc brakes.

 Excellent Value for those on A Tight Budget

 Coming in at the lower end of the under $500 price point, the Vilano R2 offers excellent value for those on a tight budget.

-The Vilano’s most notable feature is its lightweight aluminum frame, which is a huge bonus at this ultra low price point.
+The Vilano’s most notable feature is its lightweight aluminum frame, which is a huge bonus at this ultra-low price point.
 The Vilano’s shifting system is not integrated; however, it does give you a Shimano Tourney front and rear derailleurs, so expect reliable and smooth shifting.

-A triple chainring helps you get the most out of 7-speed rear cog set.
+A triple chainring helps you get the most out of a 7-speed rear cog set.
 The Vilano is an excellent option for commuters or novices looking for a starter road bike.

 Just keep in mind that the Vilano R2 is a factory direct bike, so some assembly is required.